 Initiation wells of Quinta da Regaleira

-You can climb down the spiral stairs of the first, more well-maintained initiation well and then follow a tunnel that connects it to the another smaller well.
+You can climb down the spiral stairs of the first, more well-maintained initiation well and then follow a tunnel that connects it to another smaller well.
 At the bottom of the bigger well, you’ll see a beautiful floor lined with mosaics.

 It is a little unnerving to realize that these wells were never used for storing water.
 Rather, they were once the venue for mysterious rituals that we will never know for sure.